rtadarsh229/AutoCF/README.md

 - pip install pywinauto
 - pip install requests

-# Other Requirements
-- This script assumes that Sublime Text 3 command line interface is intalled at C:\Program Files\Sublime Text 3\subl.exe If Sublime Text 3 is installed at other location, modify the script at line 52.
+- If you find any other missing dependency, install it by using command 'pip install {Dependency name}'

 # Some more stuff
  This script can only grab testcases from Codeforces open on Google Chrome.
-Support for other sites and browsers may be added later.
+Support for other sites and browsers may be added later (or maybe you can help me do it)

  If you find anything broken, feel free to contribute ❤️